hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But were applied all to a nameless place;
 >
-> No stings of conscience did the suttler feel,
+> No stings of conscience did the sutler feel,
 >
-> Tho' the professor cried — "twas ungenteel":
+> Though the professor cried — "it was ungenteel":
 >
 > The cause was this, so void of grace was he,
 >
 > He dared insult a lady while at tea;
 >
-> Remonstrance was in vain, he bounc'd and swore,
+> Remonstrance was in vain, he bounced and swore,
 >
 > But got chastised, and put without the door.
 >